-The M. Christine Schwartz Collection consists of paintings by artists associated with Chicago from the mid-nineteenth to the mid-twentieth century.
+The M. Christine Schwartz Collection consists of paintings by artists associated with Chicago from the late nineteenth to the mid-twentieth century.
 Included are landscapes, portraits, city views, still lifes, and figural works in a variety of academic and modernist styles.

 The Story of the Collection